system76/docs/_articles/install-lightworks.md

 ## Download the Beta

 Once your registration is confirmed, sign in to the Lightworks website and revisit the [download page](https://www.lwks.com/get-linux).
-The sign-in and download links are located in the top right of the webpage.
+The sign-in link is located in the top right of the webpage.

 ![Top Right](/images/lightworks/lightworks-top-right.png)

 For first time downloads, accept the EULA.
 The checkbox is below the blue download buttons and will not reappear on later visits to the website.

-Click on the blue ".deb" button under the beta row.
+Click on the blue "Download DEB" button to download the beta version of Lightworks.

 ![Beta Button](/images/lightworks/lightworks-beta-download-button.png)